A historic voyage along the seaway where earls and powerful chieftains once set out to unite Norway as a nation under one king

-Be fully alert when you sail into Norway’s third longest fjord, between the passages Kristiansund-Trondheim and Trondheim-Rørvik.
-You will see thriving birdlife, luxuriant green hills and numerous historic sites on both sides.
-At Reins Cloister at Rissa on Fosen peninsula¸ archaeologists have found artefacts from 3,000-year-old settlements.
-Harald Fairhair claimed the farm when he united Norway as one kingdom.
-This was achieved with considerable assistance from the Lade earls in Trøndelag at the decisive battle fought at Hafrsfjord in 885 A.D, who were later given the church that was established as a cloister from 1226.
+Be fully alert when you sail into Norway’s third-longest fjord, between the passages of Kristiansund-Trondheim and Trondheim-Rørvik.
+You will see thriving birdlife, luxuriant green hills, and numerous historic sites.
+At Reins Cloister at Rissa on the Fosen Peninsula¸ archaeologists have found artifacts from 3,000-year-old settlements.

-The Trondheimsfjord is Norway’s third longest fjord, stretching 130 kilometres from Agdenes lighthouse to Hjellebotn.
-The outer stretch is 3-5 kilometres wide, then the fjord widens as it bends eastwards in towards Trondheim and further northeast, with a number of fjord arms branching from this fjord.
+The Trondheimsfjord is Norway’s third-longest fjord, stretching more than 80 miles from the Agdenes lighthouse to Hjellebotn.
+The outer stretch is approximately 2 – 3 miles, and then the fjord widens as it bends eastward towards Trondheim and further northeast, with a number of fjord arms branching from this fjord.

-Previously, the inner stretches were busy with marine traffic, but now only a few ferry crossings remain.
+Previously, the inner stretches were busy with maritime traffic, but now only a few ferry crossings remain.
 The Norwegian Armed Forces’ seafaring activities here have also been downsized substantially.
-Still visible however, are German coastal defence fortifications built during the Second World War to protect Trøndelag against Allied invasion.
+Still visible, however, are German coastal defense fortifications built during World War II to protect Trøndelag against an Allied invasion.

 Several of our ships have been built at shipyards along the fjord.
 Both MS Midnatsol and MS Trollfjord were built at Fosen Mekaniske Veksted, close to Rissa.